Trust (1990 film)

-Trust is a 1990 romantic black comedy film written and directed by Hal Hartley and starring Adrienne Shelly, Martin Donovan, Merritt Nelson, Edie Falco and John MacKay.
-Two young misfits, both in emotional shock, meet in a Long Island town and through trials develop a platonic relationship based on mutual admiration, respect and trust.
+Trust is a 1990 romantic black comedy film written and directed by Hal Hartley and starring Adrienne Shelly, Martin Donovan, Merritt Nelson, Edie Falco, and John MacKay.
+In the film, two young misfits with a troubled home life meet by chance in a Long Island town and through trials develop a platonic relationship based on mutual respect, admiration, and trust.